krstichs/krstichs/README.md

 - 👋 Hi, I’m @krstichs
-- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning C# + .NET
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I attend Software Engineering and Information Technology at Faculty of Technical Sciences UNS
-- 📫 How to reach me / email: krsticstefansusek@gmail.com
+- 📫 How to reach me / email: krsticstefan841@gmail.com

 <!---
 krstichs/krstichs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.